Before

 ‘Sorry about your husband,’ Owen said, without asking how her significant other had died.
 He didn’t want to discover Becky had killed hubby and was about to be arrested.

 ‘Shit happens,’ Becky said, and kicked a small stone into the dark water below.
 ‘Here today, gone tomorrow.’
-She kicked another off the bridge.
+She kicked another stone off the bridge.
 ‘Happy one minute.
 All alone the next.
 Well, not alone exactly.’

 ‘Me too,’ Owen said, impressed by the way she rolled meaningless clichés off her tongue.
 Nobody would miss him.
-That boat sailed when his ex said he had failed as a husband and a father.
+That boat sailed when his ex said he’d failed as a husband and a father.
 Several ships had passed in the night since, but none docked for more than a couple of months before heading off for more exciting adventures.

 They looked at each other.
 Two lost souls about to top themselves.

 Was Becky day release?
 Had a careless care worker left the door unlocked?
-She was about to kill herself and she was behaving like she was descending into the Grand Canyon on an adventure holiday.
+She was about to kill herself and was behaving like she was descending into the Grand Canyon on an adventure holiday.
 Addicts were irrational once the drugs dominated their lives.
 He knew from personal experience.
 From the corner of his eye, Owen saw flashing lights on the north side.
 ‘I’d drive an Aston Martin to Norway’s Lofoten archipelago.
 Drink wine under the midnight sun with a beautiful woman with striking red hair and light blue-green eyes,’ he said.
 He had a plan to delay death and exploit her physical assets.

 ‘Enough bullshit.
 Empty words.’

 ‘We don’t have to jump,’ said Owen, and reached for her cold hand.
-‘Why not make our bucket-lists come true?’
+‘Why not make our bucket lists come true?’

-‘I am skint.
+‘I’m skint.
 And you can’t even afford a coat.’

 ‘You can’t afford a bra!’
 He half smiled and she half grinned and sucked harder on her cigarette.
 ‘We could combine our talents and earn some easy money.’